 - 3. Sampling Considerations.
 The width of the stream, number of anodes needed to effectively electrofish, and any other fish sampling considerations should have been recorded on the Spring Index Period Data Sheet during spring sampling.
 In cases where spring sampling is not being conducted, site reconnaissance is recommended prior to the electrofishing visit to determine the number of anodes and length of block nets needed, as well as any other fish sampling considerations. - 4.
 Number of Anodes.
 The appropriate number of anodes to cover the entire width of the MBSS site must be used.
 In all cases this number of anodes is at least one for every three meters of stream width.
 More than this number may be necessary depending on the amount of habitat available within the stream site, deep areas, or other reasons to be determined by the Crew Leader.
-All anodes used by MBSS sampling crews are outfitted with /4" mesh netting to facilitate fish capture.
-The netting on the anodes should not have any holes or tears greater than /4".
+All anodes used by MBSS sampling crews are outfitted with 1⁄4" mesh netting to facilitate fish capture.
+The netting on the anodes should not have any holes or tears greater than 1⁄4".
 As more than one anode can be used for each electrofishing unit, the number of anodes/unit is recorded on the MBSS Fish Data Sheet. - 5.
 Dip Nets.
-At least one person with a dip net should accompany each person using an anode, even if the person with the anode also carries a dip net.
-Dip nets used by MBSS sampling crews have /4" mesh and should not have any holes or tears greater than /4".
+At sites narrow enough to be sampled using only one anode, at least one dip net should accompany the anode for the length of the site.
+At wider sites, a minimum of one dip net for every two anodes should be used.
+Dip nets used by MBSS sampling crews have 1/4" mesh and should not have any holes or tears greater than 1/4".
 Fishes must be transferred from dip nets to buckets, live cars, or other appropriate storage containers immediately upon capture to limit, as much as possible, stress to each individual fish that is captured. - 6.
 Barge.
-In large, deep, streams it may be deemed necessary by the crew leader to use a floating barge shocker to ensure effective capture of fishes. - 7.
-Block Nets.
+In large, deep, streams it may be deemed necessary by the crew leader to use a floating barge shocker to ensure effective capture of fishes.

+7. Block Nets.
 MBSS sampling of fishes requires the use of block nets.
-Block nets for MBSS sampling should have /4" or smaller mesh, be completely free of holes or tears larger than /4" and be long enough to block the entire width of the stream perpendicular to the flow and be high enough to reach from the bottom to above the surface of the stream.
+Block nets for MBSS sampling should have 1⁄4" or smaller mesh, be completely free of holes or tears larger than 1⁄4" and be long enough to block the entire width of the stream perpendicular to the flow and be high enough to reach from the bottom to above the surface of the stream.
 Block nets should be placed at the 0 m and 75 m ends of the MBSS site, so as to effectively prohibit the escape of fishes from within the site and to prohibit entry of additional fishes from outside the site.
 Any tributaries or seeps entering the site that will not be sampled must also be blocked with block nets to prohibit the movement of fish in or out of the site.
-In braided streams, all braids should be blocked at the 0 and 75 m locations and all braids should be sampled.
+In braided streams, all braids should be blocked at the 0 m and 75 m locations and all braids should be sampled.